phpconcept/jeedom-arubaiot/README.md

 - Nearest Reporter Timeout :
 The time in sec after which the nearest reporter is reset by a better one when no updated information received from it for a device.

+- Minimum RSSI to become a Nearest Reporter :
+The minimum RSSI value in dbm to declare a reporter the current nearest reporter.

 - Nearest Reporter RSSI hysteresis interval :
 The minimum incremental value in dbm of the RSSI to declare a reporter a better reporter than the current nearest reporter.
 This value allow to implement an hysteresis cycle, and lower the flip-flap that may occur when 2 reporters report a very similar RSSI.